Criticality matrix

 In operations research and engineering, a criticality matrix is a representation (often graphical) of failure modes along with their probabilities and severities.

+Severity may be classified in four categories, with Level I as most severe or "catastrophic"; Level II for "critical"; Level III for "marginal"; and Level IV for "minor".

 Example

 For example, an aircraft might have the following matrix: